Wyandotte County, Kansas: Law

-The Wyandotte County Sheriff's Department oversees the Wyandotte County Jail.
-The Bonner Springs Police Department, Edwardsville Police Department, and the Kansas City Kansas Police Department serve those respective cities in Wyandotte County.
+The Wyandotte County Sheriff's Office oversees the Wyandotte County Jail.
+The Bonner Springs Police Department, Edwardsville Police Department, Lake Quivira Police Department, and the Kansas City, Kansas Police Department serve those respective cities in Wyandotte County.

+The Kansas City Kansas Community College Police Department, Kansas City Kansas Public Schools Police Department, and the University of Kansas Medical Center Police Department are also independent law enforcement agencies in the county.

 Wyandotte County was a prohibition, or "dry", county until the Kansas Constitution was amended in 1986 and voters approved the sale of liquor by the individual drink with a 30% food sales requirement.
 Voters removed the food sales requirement in 1988.

-The county voted against the 2022 Kansas Value Them Both Amendment, an anti-abortion ballot measure, by 74% to 26%, outpacing its support of Joe Biden during the 2020 presidential election.
+The county voted against the 2022 Kansas abortion referendum, an anti-abortion ballot measure, by 74% to 26%, outpacing its support of Joe Biden during the 2020 presidential election.

+Local government

+In 1997, residents voted to consolidate the municipal government of Kansas City, Kansas and county government of Wyandotte into a single unified government, combining many duplicative public departments.
+Voters at the time largely decided the municipal government harbored widespread corruption and patronage, and that consolidation with the better run county offered a path toward better public services and increased government transparency.

 Presidential elections

 Unlike almost every other county in Kansas, Wyandotte County has been solidly Democratic ever since the New Deal.
 This is largely due to its highly urbanized nature and significant minority population.
-The only Democrat to lose Wyandotte County since 1932 has been George McGovern in Richard Nixon’s 49-state landslide of 1972, when Nixon swept all 275 counties in Oklahoma, Kansas, and Nebraska.
+The only Democrat to lose Wyandotte County since 1932 has been George McGovern in Richard Nixon's 49-state landslide of 1972, when Nixon swept all 275 counties in Oklahoma, Kansas, and Nebraska.
 Wyandotte was the only county in Kansas to vote for Franklin D. Roosevelt in 1944, Adlai Stevenson II in both 1952 and 1956, Hubert Humphrey in 1968, Jimmy Carter in 1980, and Walter Mondale in 1984.
-No Republican presidential nominee has managed even 40% of the vote since Ronald Reagan in 1984.
+No Republican presidential nominee has received even 40% of the vote since Ronald Reagan in 1984.
+Democratic strength is primarily concentrated east of Interstate 435, while areas west of the highway, especially the neighborhoods of Piper and Wolcott, lean Republican.